kajamiko/ridiculous_riddle/README.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text for section Y was copied from the [Wikipedia article Z](ht

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used in this site were obtained from [Pixabay](https://pixabay.com/)

 ### Acknowledgements